alaknas/SimpleAPI/README.md

 To start the C# version, open up the solution file in Visual Studio 2022 (Project is built using this IDE) and run it.

-To start the Python version, launch it by entering the pyTaskMAnager folder and running:
+To start the Python version, launch it by entering the pyTaskManager folder and running:

 ```sh
 uvicorn main:app --reload